 Department of History

-Thesis title: Inventing the post-viral: Encephalitis Lethargica at the intersection of British health and welfare provision, c.1900-c.1955.
+Thesis title: Inventing the post-viral: the long-term consequences of viral illness in British medicine and psychiatry, c.1900-c.1975

 In 1918, a Professor of Medicine at the University of Sheffield named Arthur Hall was among the first in Britain to identify and describe an epidemic disease named Encephalitis Lethargica.
 Over the next three decades, this disease category would evolve in a multitude of ways, shifting from a primarily 'acute', 'physical' disease to one which was recognised to cause serious and chronic 'mental after-effects'.